Russia hits Ukrainian cities, pours more troops into war | Law-Order

 Russia hurled its military might against Ukrainian cities and towns and poured more troops into the war, seeking to slice the country in two in a potentially pivotal battle for control of the eastern industrial heartland of coal mines and factories.

-In Mariupol, the now-devastated port city in the Donbas, Ukrainian troops said the Russian military dropped heavy bombs to flatten what was left of a sprawling steel plant and hit a hospital where hundreds were staying.
+In Mariupol, the devastated port city in the Donbas, Ukrainian troops said the Russian military dropped heavy bombs to flatten what was left of a sprawling steel plant — believed to be the defenders' last holdout — and hit a hospital where hundreds were staying.

+The Ukrainian General Staff said Wednesday that Russia was continuing to mount offensives at various locations in the east as its forces probe for weak points in the Ukrainian lines.
+The General Staff said in a statement that defeating the last resistance in the Azovstal steel mill in Mariupol remains Russia's top priority.

 The eastern cities of Kharkiv and Kramatorsk came under deadly attack.
 Russia also said it struck areas around Zaporizhzhia and Dnipro west of the Donbas with missiles.